ouidhi/nyc-film-permits-analysis/README.md

 ## Data Cleaning & Preparation

-cleaned using ms excel and python pandas, numpy libraries
+cleaned using python pandas, numpy libraries

 removes the parkingheld field, as it is not relevant to my analysis.